-\$21 - includes 11 issues of the Australian Shooter \$46 - includes 11 issues of the Australian Shooter and 4 issues of Hunter maga zine Has the junior been a member before?
-Yes/No No. Details of junior being signed up - (must be under 18) Branch (if known) Sex (please circle) M First name Middle name Last name Date of birth OFFICE USE ONLY Details of sponsoring member: First name Middle name La Membership No. ast name Payment options l also wish to donate to the SSAA Card number Money order MasterCard Visa MAIL TO: MEMBERSHIP OFFICE, PO Box 282, Plumpton, NSW 276 Expiry date Signature Cheques payable to the Sporting Shooters' Association of Australia Fees are per year unless specified and include GST.
-SSAA Inc is subject to the provi- of the National Privacy Act.
-Sho you want a copy of the SSAA In Privacy Statement or seek furth information, please write to PO 2520, Unley, SA 5061.
+\$21 - includes 11 issues of the Australian Shooter \$46 - includes 11 issues of the Australian Shooter and 4 issues of Hu nter magazine Membership No. Has the junior been a member before?
+Yes/No Details of junior being signed up - (must be und ler 18) Branch (if known) Last name Date of birthOFFICE USE ONLY Details of sponsoring member: First name Middle name.
+Membership No. Details of sponsoring member: First name Middle name.
+Last name Details of sponsoring member: First name Middle name.
+Membership No. Last name